MarcoRudolph/Rudolpho-ai/DEPLOYMENT.md

 2. Verify that the `_redirects` file is present
 3. Ensure your domain DNS is properly configured
 4. Check Cloudflare Pages logs for any build errors

-## Migration from Create React App

-✅ Successfully migrated from Create React App to Vite ✅ Improved build performance and bundle size
-✅ Maintained all functionality and routing
-✅ Ready for Cloudflare Pages deployment

 Your site should be live within minutes! 🎉